TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 number of true and false posts that you have entered.

 ### Default Post Values
-This section defines separate post defaults for true posts and false posts.
-This is done so that consistent behavior can be configured for true posts increasing your credibility and false posts decreasing your credibility (if that behavior is desired).
-The default values allow you to specify Normal distributions for the changes to participant's followers and credibility after they Like, Dislike, Share, or Flag a post.
+This section defines separate defaults for true posts and false posts.
+This is done so that consistent behaviour can be configured for true posts increasing credibility and false posts decreasing credibility (if that behavior is desired).
+The default values allow specification of normal distributions for the changes to participants' followers and credibility after they _like_, _dislike_, _share_, or _flag_ a post.

 ### Posts Table
-The table below the Default Post Values allows you to enter all the posts that may be shown to participants during your study.
+The table below the Default Post Values allows you to enter all the posts that may be shown to participants during the study.
 Each row in the table represents one post.
 The **ID**, and the **Is True** columns are the only required columns for each post.
 However, one of **Headline**